Avoid Driver Fatigue

 The 11-hour limit regulates how many hours a truck driver can drive in one day.
 If a driver does drive 11 hours in one day, he or she is required to take 10 consecutive hours off duty.
 For the 14-hour rule, a driver has 14 hours to fit in those 11 hours of driving.
 Lastly, for the 60/70 hour limit, a driver cannot drive more than 60-70 hours over seven days without an extended break period.
 After a 40+ hour week, a driver must spend 34 hours off duty before starting another shift.

 The FCMSA also recommends that truck drivers get at least 7 hours of sleep per night and take frequent breaks when feeling drowsy on the highway.
 There’s no need to take risks in such a high-risk job environment!

-Stay Clear of Drugs and Alchohol on the Job
+Stay Clear of Drugs and Alcohol on the Job

-To comply with the Department of Transportation’s drug and alcohol testing requirements, many carriers choose random drug and alcohol testing on the job.
+To comply with the Department of Transportation’s drug and alcohol testing requirements for trucking safety, many carriers choose random drug and alcohol testing on the job.
 To stay up to date with the latest regulations, be sure to submit proof of compliance to DOT every year.